The Streater Connection

 Thanks to "Dick" Streater for contributing historical supporting documentation for this page.
 January 16, 2006

 Location of the Decal

 Prior to exploring the potential of producing the all steel steam shovel pictured above, Streater Industries manufactured wood bodied replicas of the classic steam shovel of the era.
 The shovel featured below was manufactured in 1945, coincidently, the year of the webmaster's birth.
 Notice that the steel boom assembly is identical to the one on the steel bodied shovel featured above.
-Does anyone out there know the model number and possibly the quantity manufactured?
+Still looking for the model number and possibly the quantity manufactured.

-The 1945 wood bodied shovel featured below is from the Fred Carlton collection.
+The 1945 wood bodied shovel featured below was originally purchased by website contributor Fred Carlton.
 The shovel is in such pristine condition, Fred was initially concerned it was a reproduction but purchased it from a local antique dealer on a hunch.
 He immediately called Tonka historian Lloyd Laumann to confirm, if indeed, he had made the correct decision to purchase the shovel.
-Per Fred, "I commented to Lloyd that the lettering, which appears to be stenciled on, looks so homemade that I thought it must be a reproduction but he said that's the way it was done (stenciled by hand).
+Per Fred, "I commented to Lloyd that the lettering, which appears to be stenciled on, looks so homemade that I thought it must be a reproduction but he said that's the way it was done (stenciled by hand)."